Updated: Dec. 1, 2024

+So where did that myth come from?
 The low-fat craze is partially to blame, along with a general misunderstanding of fats in general.
-There are so many types of fat in food, and while trans fats and hydrogenated oils certainly should be avoided, healthy natural fats are actually an essential part of a well balanced diet.
-And here’s an even crazier fact: eating enough healthy fats can actually help you lose weight.
-That’s a lot different than what the media tells you, isn’t it?
+The simple truth is, there are many types of fat – and natural fats are actually an essential part of a well balanced diet.
+What you want to avoid are trans fats and hydrogenated oils.

 Let’s take a look at what healthy fats are, why they’re so important to good health, and how you can easily incorporate more into your regular diet.